asianriceballs/komunity-design/content/chronicles/jeremys-chicks.md

 ![jeremys chicks Chuan Kee Chicken Rice one of the best chicken rice stalls in Subang Jaya](/images/posts/jc-hawker-seller.jpg)

+**Update**

-Unfortunately the initiatives seems like a one off event and  there was no further information or follow through for any of the initiatives .The impact to their selected beneficiaries could not be accurately accessed.
+Jeremy's Chicks had a change in managment mid 2021.
+The initiatives were not carried forward with the new team and there has been no further information or follow through for any of the initiatives.
+The impact to their selected beneficiaries in the past could not be accurately accessed.
 A more through needs analysis study could have been but in place to optimize the existing resources for maximum impact.

 ![jeremys chicks Lighthouse Children Welfare Home Association](/images/posts/jc-children2.jpg)